genomic-medicine-sweden/TRANA/README.md

 Each row sums up to 1.

 ![sample-control bar plot comparison.
-Abundance](docs/images/medium_Mock_dil_1_2_BC1_counts_vs_controls.png) If your data has 1 or two controls e.g., a negative and a positive control or spike, then it is possible to generate bar plots for a quick comparison between each sample and each control.
+Abundance](docs/images/medium_Mock_dil_1_2_BC1_counts_vs_controls.png) If your data has one or two controls e.g., a negative and a positive control or spike, then it is possible to generate bar plots for a quick comparison between each sample and each control.
 This is supported for absolute abundance and relative abundance (see image below)

 ![sample-control bar plot comparison.
 Relative abundance](docs/images/medium_Mock_dil_1_2_BC1_vs_controls.png)